c2h5oh/cache/README.md

 [![Build Status](https://travis-ci.org/upper/cache.svg?branch=master)](https://travis-ci.org/upper/cache)

-This is a naive implementation of a volatile cache.
+This is a naïve implementation of a volatile cache.
 You can use `upper.io/cache` to save the output of complex or time-wasting functions such as the output of template generators.